 - 10 cloves

-- 1 cup of milk cookies (may be omitted)
+- 1 cup milk cookies (see notes)

-- 2 teaspoons of butter
+- 2 tsp butter (salted)

-- Serve the beans chilled with the cassava on the side.
+- Serve the beans with the cassava on the side.
 Put cookies in the beans when you serve.